ThomasTorres2024/Obsidian-Notes/Linear Algebra/Linear Algebra/Matrices/Matrix Operations/Hermitian.md

 $$A^H=A$$
 If a real matrix is [[Hermitian]] it is also [[Symmetric Matrix]].
 Much like for the case of a [[Symmetric Matrix]], we have that:
 $$(AB)^H=B^HA^H$$
+---
+# Spectral Theorem for Hermitian Matrices
+Spectral theorem states that for an $n \times n$ Hermitian matrix $A$, it follows that